-The New Jewish Theatre is pleased to announce our 2013-14 Season.
-Read about it in the St. Louis Jewish Light.
-Flexible subscriptions, single price.
-More information coming soon.
+The New Jewish Theatre is pleased to announce our 2015-16 Season.
+Read about it in the St. Louis Post-Dispatch.
+Flexible subscriptions now available ONLINE

 The New Jewish Theatre, St. Louis' Premier Small Professional Theatre, is a culturally specific theatre dedicated to the exploration of universal themes and issues and the examination of the full range of the human experience filtered through the lens of the Jewish experience.
 Through the medium of theatre, we build bridges of multi-cultural understanding, tolerance, communication and education.

 The New Jewish Theatre operates under a contract with Actors Equity Association.